Vkirey/clinch/PERFORMANCE.md

 # Bugs

 1) No error and status handling in all API calls.
-Need to check for status (or use shorthand for succesful status `response.ok`)
+Need to check for status (or use shorthand for successful status `response.ok`)
 Fix:
 ```
 async getRecentRecipes() {